 - 1 tablespoon sweet paprika powder

 - 150 ml/5 oz/ 1 1/4 cup beer (pils), about 1/2 bottle + more, if needed

 - fine sea salt and pepper

 - Cut the rabbit into 5 or 6 smaller pieces.
 I didn't use the backbone and the ribs for the stew, I made rabbit and chicken stock with them.
 See the blog post for more details on that.

 - Heat 1 tablespoon of the oil in a Dutch oven or another heavy bottom pot and fry the rabbit pieces on both sides until golden.
 Remove from the pan.

 - Halve the onions and slice the halves thinly.
-Give the remaining oil to the pot, fry the onions on medium-low heat, stirring often, for about 20 minutes.
+Pour the remaining oil in the pot, fry the onions on medium-low heat, stirring often, for about 20 minutes.
 Add some of the water from time to time to prevent them from burning or drying out.

-- Give the rabbit pieces back to the pot, add the beer and enough water to barely cover the rabbit, the meat pieces should not be completely under water.
-Add the bay leaves, the juniper berries, some salt and pepper.
-Cover the pot, bring to a boil and simmer gently for about 1 ½ hours or until the meat is really tender, it should basically fall off the bone.
+- Cover the pot, bring to a boil and simmer gently for about 1 ½ hours or until the meat is really tender, it should basically fall off the bone.
 Don't forget to stir from time to time and add a little more beer if the liquid reduces too much.

 - Adjust the taste with salt and pepper and serve with mashed potatoes and pickles.
 Or with boiled potatoes and roasted or boiled vegetables or salad.